 - Effective volunteer engagement has been shown in some cases to reap up to a $6 return on every dollar invested when considering the financial value of volunteer involvement.

-We as funders need to seize this unique opportunity to build nonprofit capacity and to sustain and promote more effective volunteer involvement.
+We as funders need to seize this unique opportunity to build nonprofit capacity and sustain and promote more effective volunteer involvement.
 Here are four actions YOU can take to help make this goal a reality:

 - Ask for feedback regarding volunteer successes and challenges in your grant application and evaluation forms.